mharen/mharen.github.io/_posts/2009/2009-07-11-bringing-some-gmail-archive-love-to.md

 Save and close the VBA window.
 Restart Outlook (choose *Yes *to save anything if prompted).

-Next, let’s create a button for our new Macro with *Tools &gt; Customize*:
+Next, let’s create a button for our new Macro with *Tools > Customize*: